Seán Dunne (businessman): Personal life

 In 2004, Dunne married Sunday Independent gossip columnist Gayle Killilea, whom he met at the Galway Races in 2002.
-The marriage was noted for both its attendees and its expense, believed to be in the region of €1.5 million.
-The wedding took place on board the Christina O, the yacht once owned by Aristotle Onassis.
+The wedding was noted for both its attendees and its expense, which was believed to be in the region of €1.5 million.
+The wedding took place on board the Christina O, a yacht once owned by Aristotle Onassis.
 Attendees were reported to include Karen Millen, Michael Colgan, Michael Fingleton, Ronan O'Gara, John Mara, Claire Murphy, Paul and Mick Mehigan.
 During the wedding speeches, then Finance Minister Charlie McCreevy called the yacht, along with then Taoiseach, Bertie Ahern.
 It was reported Ahern said: "Dunner, you and I go back a long way...
 I'm sorry I couldn't come but I would have been more trouble to you than I'd be worth."

 His adult son John Dunne is the director of Yesreb, an organization also associated Sean Dunne.

 According to documents leaked to WikiLeaks from Icelandic Bank Kaupthing, Dunne paid $2.75m with a loan from Kaupthing, for a 1/16th stake in a Gulfstream Jet, as part of the Netjets fractional ownership scheme.
 This was done via an Isle of Man company called Zaskari Ltd.